The Future of Liberty with Mitch Daniels

 Mitch Daniels (38:30):

-Well, I think it is to an extent.
-It is the person whose values have been trampled, not only by or been disparaged, at least marginalized not only by the government but by like-minded people who control the so-called commanding heights these days in an information world.
+I think it is the person whose values have been trampled, or at least disparaged and marginalized, not only by the government but also by like-minded people who now control the so-called commanding heights of the information world.

 Amity Shlaes (38:57):

-Well, can I say one thing or are we out of time?
+Can I say one more thing or are we out of time?

 Mitch Daniels (39:00):

-No, we got a little, I got a couple more questions.
-So say quickly.
-Can I just say one?
-I'll move on something else.
+No, I have a couple more questions, so say it quickly and I'll move on to something else.

-You heard there's a mean thing people say about older women, they call them Karens.
+There's a mean thing people say about older women.
+They call them Karens.
 Have you heard that expression?

 Mitch Daniels (39:12):